 To launch runs on remote Linux hosts, you can directly access a load sharing facility (LSF) server farm.
-For information, see this link in the Vivado Design Suite User Guide: Implementation (UG904) [Ref 19].
+Vivado allows all cluster commands to be configured through Tcl.
+For more information, see Using Remote Hosts and Compute Clusters Appendix in the Vivado Design Suite User Guide: Implementation (UG904).